Florian-Lup/Common-Tongue/README.md

   - **Styles**: Sass files for styling various components and the editor interface.
   - **Configurations**: TypeScript and Vite configuration files.

-## Features

-1. **Rich Text Editing**:
-    - Create and edit rich text documents with formatting options like bold, italic, underline, strikethrough, code, highlight, and text color (red).
-    - Add headings, paragraphs, bullet lists, ordered lists, task lists, code blocks, blockquotes, horizontal rules, and hard breaks.
-    - Placeholder text "Write a short paragraph..." when the editor is empty.
-    - Seamless user experience with no border highlighting on the placeholder focus.
-    - Easy access to text formatting options via a menu bar.

-2. **Character Count**:
-    - Displays character count under the text editor in a new `editor__footer` div.

-3. **Task Lists**:
-    - Create task lists with individual task items that can be checked off.

-4. **Pro and Free Versions**:
-    - Supports both Pro and Free versions, with a script to convert the Pro version to the Free version by removing references to Pro features.

-5. **Collaboration (Optional)**:
-    - Optional collaboration features through Tiptap Cloud, configurable via environment variables.

-6. **GitHub Actions for Packaging**:
-    - GitHub Actions workflows to package and release both Pro and Free versions of the editor.

-7. **Tiptap Bubble Menu with "Fix Grammar" Button**:
-    - Integrated Bubble Menu with a "Fix Grammar" button for grammar improvement suggestions, configured to appear below the selected text.

-8. **Vercel Analytics Integration**:
-    - Integrates Vercel Analytics for real-time performance monitoring and user interaction tracking.

-9. **Sticky Editor Header**:
-    - Ensures the editor header stays at the top of the page, making text formatting options always accessible.

 ## Getting Started

 ### Requirements